peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Deprecated.</b> Renamed to RoundToIntegerExact.

-Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>